NietoDeveloper/CityInfoTravel/README.md

 ## 📋 Overview

 **City Info Travel** is a travel sales application built with vanilla JavaScript.
-This tutorial-style project walks through building an app that displays information about different tourist cities and their associated prices.
+This tutorial-style proje tourist cities and their associated prices.
 No frameworks or dependencies required.

 ---